whistle87/seminar3/instruction_git.md

 ## Branching

-Branches in git is needed fot ...
+Branches in git is needed for ...

 ### New branch creating